 A few weeks ago I started thinking about processes and tools in conversation analysis.
 This year I have embarked on my biggest CA project since my PhD, so I thought it was time for a refresh to ensure I am keeping up.
 There are many, many resources available on how to do CA (I even have a methods chapter coming out soon), but that actual processes used to document the analysis seem less well defined.

-As conversation analysts on Twitter are quite active and have previously been super helpful, I decided to ask how people do CA a number of questions:
+As conversation analysts on Twitter are quite active and have previously been super helpful, I decided to ask people who do CA a number of questions:

-The responses were swift nd demonstrated a range of practices.
+The responses were swift and demonstrated a range of practices.
 Here are just a couple of helpful replies, from Scott Barnes and Saul Albert:

 The ROLSI editor, Charles Antaki, saw what was going on and asked me to put the replies together for a guest blog for ROLSI.
 To augment that information, I put together a survey based on these responses and was surprised and delighted to receive 61 responses!
 In addition to asking about processes and about data storage, I also asked about length of CA career, for additional comments, and for recommendations for favourite methods texts.
 A copy of the survey data can be found in a Dropbox file here.